 Born in New York City, Lou spent much of his youth absorbed in Jack London novels, wondering if (as London claimed) spit really does freeze in the air at 60-below-zero.

-Inspired by the folk-boom of the early 60’s, Lou got his first guitar when he was ten, and often spent Sunday afternoons in Washington Square Park hanging around the street jams.
+Lou got his first guitar when he was ten, and often spent Sunday afternoons in Washington Square Park hanging around the street jams.
 After a brief, obligatory sojourn in a teenage rock band, he returned to acoustic music and has stayed with it ever since.

-From 1979 to 1986, Lou lived on a small homestead, 50 miles from the nearest village.
+For seven years, Lou lived on a small, isolated homestead, 50 miles from the nearest village.
 Access was by bush-plane, boat, or dog-team.
 Having already acquired a team of 13 dogs, it was a small step to add a couple of kids to the family.
-Lou’s children, Casey & Areli, born in 1983 and 1985, are now studying fiddle, banjo, and keyboard.
-(No…They were both born in a hospital in Fairbanks.
-Lou is not that crazy.)
+They were both born in a hospital in Fairbanks.
+Lou is not that crazy!)

 With regard to the spit freezing…well you’ll have to come to Alaska and find out for yourself.